Chris-Frey/chris-frey/README.md

 ### Hi, I'm Chris 👋

 I'm a full-stack developer, and an experienced leader and collaborator.
-I specialize in Ruby on rails, JavaScript, and React.
+I specialize in **Ruby on rails**, **JavaScript**, and **React**.
 I'm also currently expanding my skillset by learning SQL and Python.

 In my most recent developer experience, I participated in Agile development sprints and was able to quickly implement fixes and user requested features.
 My willingness dive into the codebase, research information I didn't know, and ask questions when blocked, helped my team progress through user stories and deliver completed and tested code for production.